microsoft/AcademicContent/Events and Hacks/Student Hacks/README.md

 ### What can our team win?

-Each member of your team (up to 4 people) will win a backpack full of swag and prizes.
+Our prizes vary by hackathon.
+Visit the Microsoft table at your event to learn more about the prizes at your hack!
 The primary requirement is that your hack project includes Azure in some way.
 Please be sure to read the Terms & Conditions for Azure Prize specific to *your* hackathon.
 Ask the on-site Microsoft representatives for full details!

 ### I want to enter my winning hack project into Imagine Cup